21 Comments

 1. Yes, that’s a good point.
 Activated charcoal does not distinguish between wanted and unwanted particles.

-2. Jim Trompe says:
+2. blank Jim Trompe says:

 They’ve given it to animals as a certain % of their food and they’ve been unable to find harm or nutrient deficiency in thos animals.
 Which nutrients is it supposedly stopping?

-1. cyberjacques says:
+1. blank cyberjacques says:

 In doses large enough and regular enough to treat food poisoning or other ingested toxins, activated charcoal will absorb and sequester significant amounts of water soluble vitamins and minerals, and if such doses are continued for an extended period of time it can quickly result in dietary deficiency of those nutrients.
 What percentage of the animal’s food consisted of activated charcoal?
 I’d imagine that it was much lower than a therapeutic dose.

-1. Jim Trompe says:
+1. blank Jim Trompe says:

 The studies I saw it was usually around 1% by weight of food.
 Usually they are doing it because many grazing animals often eat food that has various toxins in them.
 Remember charcoal adsorbs, not absorbs(its not a sponge).
 One thing I’ve seen is that in hospitals they say if someone has eaten alot of fat, typically they have to increase the dose of AC, so it seems there is some interaction between fat and AC.
 Now you are talking about it causing a deficiency, which theoretically is true-do you have a study or any other kind of proof that that is actually what happens?
 I have yet to find one and I regularly look at this stuff.